If you’ve said goodbye to your tax pro in favor of tax software, you aren’t alone.

 “You’re planning for subsequent years.
 You want someone who is available after tax season ends; that’s the value of a tax pro.
 They’re not just preparing your return, they’re giving you advice all year round.”

-One Job, No Home, and No Investments: Go Online
+One Job, No Home, and No Investments: Go with Tax Software

 If you find yourself hammering away at one job and don’t have any investments or own a home, then tax software can do your taxes cheaply and do them well.
 There are millions of people out there who never have to step into an accountant’s office.

-Brian Ashcraft, Director of Tax Compliance at Liberty Tax, says simple tax returns can be solved with simple tax software.
+Brian Ashcraft, director of compliance at Liberty Tax, says simple tax returns can be solved with simple tax software.

 “For most people, hiring someone throughout the course of the year isn’t going to be necessary.
 They have simple stuff they need to keep up with,” Brian said.